Lincoln man travels more than 1,000 miles to donate stem cells

 "I read the text, and I was like, 'Wow,' because it was statistically unlikely I'd be someone's match," he said.
 "Then I told my mom we needed to figure out how we’re getting to Florida."

-Marti Freund, director of organizational advancement at Gift of Life, said it's very unique for two people to match, which is why there is so much recruiting done to find donors.
+Marti Freund, director of organizational advancement at Gift of Life, said it's unique for two people to match, which is why there is so much recruiting done to find donors.

 "I've been on the registry for 12 years and have never gotten a call," she said.
-"I really admire (Maschman) for being so proactive about joining a registry after reading a post because that isn’t always the case."
+"I really admire (Maschman) for being so proactive about joining a registry after reading a post, because that isn’t always the case."

 Maschman said he wasn't nervous and had no second thoughts about donating.